brigada-mx/backend/README.md

 ### Editing env vars
 Make sure you have the `.vault-password` file, with the correct password, in the root of the repo.
-To decrypt env vars, run `python3 tools/vault.py --infile=src/env.<dev|prod>`.
-To encrypt them again run `python3 tools/vault.py --infile=src/env.<dev|prod> --encrypt`.
+To decrypt env vars, run `python3 tools/vault.py --infile=env.<dev|prod>`.
+To encrypt them again run `python3 tools/vault.py --infile=env.<dev|prod> --encrypt`.

 ### Committing